Dhanush: 2011–2015: Established actor and critical acclaim

-In 2013, he appeared in Maryan opposite Parvathy, which emerged as an above-average grosser at the box office, but was critically acclaimed, thus earning Dhanush his sixth nomination for the Filmfare Award for Best Actor – Tamil, in addition to fetching him the Filmfare Award for Best Actor (Critics) – Tamil.
-His next release was Naiyaandi, directed by A. Sarkunam, which did not make any notable impact at the box office.
-He made his debut in Bollywood with the film Raanjhanaa, directed by Aanand L.Rai opposite Sonam.
+Dhanush first two releases in 2013 saw him appear in cameo roles in the Malayalam film Proprietors: Kammath & Kammath and the Tamil film Ethir Neechal.
+He then appeared in Maryan opposite Parvathy, which emerged as an above-average grosser at the box office, but was critically acclaimed, thus earning Dhanush his sixth nomination for the Filmfare Award for Best Actor – Tamil, in addition to fetching him the Filmfare Award for Best Actor (Critics) – Tamil.
+His next release that year was Naiyaandi opposite Nazriya Nazim, directed by A. Sarkunam, which did not make any notable impact at the box office.
+Dhanush expanded to Hindi films with Raanjhanaa, directed by Aanand L.Rai.
+He played a Tamil Hindu boy who is in love with a Muslim girl (played by Sonam Kapoor).
 The film was released on 21 June 2013 with the Tamil dubbed version Ambikapathy releasing a week later.
-This film had background score composed by A. R. Rahman and received mixed reviews from critics, and it grossed over 94 crore rupees worldwide.
+It grossed over ₹105 crore worldwide, becoming a commercial success and one of the highest grossing film of the year.
+Taran Adarsh noted, "Dhanush, who makes his Hindi film debut, is simply outstanding.
+To state that he's the mainstay of the film would be most appropriate."
+Sukanya Verma praised him for being "wonderful, tangible and indefatigable".
+His performance earned him the Filmfare Award for Best Male Debut.

-Dhanush's first film of 2014 was the comedy-drama Velaiilla Pattadhari, which was also his 25th film and was directed by Velraj.
+Dhanush's sole film of 2014 was the comedy-drama Velaiilla Pattadhari opposite Amala Paul, which was also his 25th film and was directed by Velraj.
 It received positive reviews from critics and was a commercial success, ranking among the highest-grossing Tamil films of 2014.
 Dhanush won his third Filmfare Award for Best Actor – Tamil for his performance in the film.
 The Telugu dubbed version, Raghuvaran B. Tech, was also a success.
+Baradwaj Rangan stated: "Dhanush gets a film where he gets to showcase both sides ...
+[Velraj has] given actor-Dhanush fans half a movie to love, and he's handed over the rest to the star-Dhanush fans.
+Is there much use complaining when both actor and star are in such fine form?"

-His next release was Shamitabh (2015), which was also his second Hindi film directed by R. Balki.
+In 2015, his first release was Shamitabh, which was also his second Hindi film, directed by R. Balki.
 It opened to highly positive reviews and was praised for the concept, but failed at the box office.
-His next film Anegan, a psychological thriller directed by K. V. Anand, which received positive reviews and became a box office success.
+His next film was Anegan, a psychological thriller directed by K. V. Anand.
+He played four characters in different eras opposite Amyra Dastur.
+The film received positive reviews and became a box office success.
 The film earned Dhanush his eighth nomination for the Filmfare Award for Best Actor – Tamil.

-2015–present: Experimental projects

-Dhanush's next release in 2015 was the action comedy Maari, featuring Kajal Aggarwal, Robo Shankar and Vijay Yesudas.
-Directed by Balaji Mohan and composed by Anirudh Ravichander, it was released worldwide on 17 July 2015 and received mixed reviews.
-He also appeared in Thanga Magan, directed by Velraj with Samantha Ruth Prabhu, Amy Jackson, K. S. Ravikumar and Raadhika.
-In 2016, Dhanush appeared Thodari, which was an action thriller film set on a train and Kodi, a political action thriller, which earned him his ninth nomination for the Filmfare Award for Best Actor – Tamil.
+Dhanush then played a local gangster opposite Kajal Aggarwal in Maari.
+The film was a critical and commercial success.
+In Thanga Magan, Dhanush played a man struggling for job opposite Samantha Ruth Prabhu.
+Despite positive reviews, it failed at the box office.